 St. Pete/Clearwater’s Gulf sunsets are an obvious element of a romantic weekend getaway.
 But the area gives subtle suggestions for romance, too.
 Discover cozy communities together.
 Let art museums inspire your imaginations.
 Enjoy dinner or a cruise beneath the stars.
 At night’s end, steal away to an intimate bed-and-breakfast.

-Museums and Martinis in Downtown St. Pete
+Museums in Downtown St. Pete

 A walk around downtown St. Pete reveals the landmark Dali Museum, which holds more works by the surrealist painter than any other museum outside of his native Spain.
 The museum recently re-opened in a spectacular new building, representing the artist’s blend of classical and fantastical styles.
 High-profile architect Yann Weymouth (who worked with I.M.
 Pei on the Louvre’s glass pyramid) created the design to pay homage to Dali’s free-flowing imagination, making it an ideal spot to fuel your fancy.